patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

 ------------------------------------------------------------

-1. Login to the Azure portal

-2. On the top left, click All services, search for “Subscriptions”
+1. On the top left, click All services, search for “Subscriptions”.

   |image11|

-3. Copy the Subscription ID (to notepad or a convenient location)
+2. Copy the Subscription ID (to notepad or a convenient location).

 |image12|

-4. Click on the Subscription ID
+3. Click on the Subscription name.

-5. Then select “Access control (IAM)”.
+4. Then select “Access control (IAM)”.

 |image13|

-6. Click Add and then select the “Contributor” role.
+5. Click Add and then select the “Contributor” role.
 If the "Contributor" role is too broad, you can later replace it with a custom role with specific permissions.
 Refer to `Use Azure IAM Custom Role <https://docs.aviatrix.com/HowTos/azure_custom_role.html>`_ for instructions.

-7. In the Select search field, type in “Aviatrix”.
-The Aviatrix Controller (that you created in section 2.1) app should show up.
-Select this one and click Select towards to the bottom.
+6. In the Select search field, type in “Aviatrix”.
+The Aviatrix Controller app (that you created in section 2.1) should show up.
+Select this one and click Select at the bottom of the page.

-2.3 – Setup Information for Programmatic Sign in
+2.3 – Retrieve Information for Programmatic Access
 ------------------------------------------------------------

 1. From the Azure portal, click All services and search for “Azure Active Directory”.
 Click “App registrations” and then the application to see the Application (client) ID and Directory (tenant) ID.